nexiality/documentation/release/nexial-core-v1.5.changelog.md

 ### General
 - supports replacing multiple `(empty)`, `(blank)`, `(tab)` and `(eol)` with the appropriate values in the parameter.
   For example, `(blank)(blank)(blank)` will now be replaced as `   ` (3 spaces).
+- Added new command line option(`-p`) in `nexial-variable-update.cmd` batch file to only preview updating variables.
+It won't update variables just showcase which variables will be updated.

 ### Flow Control